Export Control

 Export is defined as an actual shipment or transmission of items out of the United States.
 This includes standard physical movement of items across the border by truck, car, plane, rail, or hand-carry.
 Technology and software may be exported or reexported both physically or electronically, such as through meetings, engineering manuals, blueprints, plans, diagrams, formulae, email, telephone discussions, fax, posting on the internet, and a variety of other non-physical means.

-Deemed Export is a release of “technology” or “software” to anyone who is not a United Sates citizen or permanent resident.
+Deemed Export is a release of “technology” or “software” to anyone who is not a United States citizen or permanent resident.
 The transmission is “deemed” to be export of that information to the person’s country of citizenship.
 In other words, an export of controlled “technology” or “software” can occur even if nothing ever leaves the research lab; the release can occur through, but is not limited to, a demonstration, oral briefing or provision of documents, for instance.
 Sending information to another country, for example, if a researcher emails the results of an experiment, related to export controlled information, to a colleague in China, the email is deemed to be an export of the data to China.
 Note that this is still an export to China even if the colleague is a US national.
 If the colleague in China is a German national, the email is also deemed to be an export to both China and Germany.

 Deemed exports can also occur inside the United States.
 For example, if a researcher verbally discusses research data with a Nigerian grad student, that discussion is deemed to be an export to Kenya, even if the conversation takes place in the researcher’s lab in Oxford.